freeCodeCamp/freeCodeCamp/guide/english/computer-science/compiled-versus-interpreted-languages/index.md

 **Most command line tools, CLIs, and shells can theoretically be classified as interpreted languages.**

-### Syntax error handling
+### Semantic error handling

 #### Compiled Languge
-A Compiled program is guaranteed to be free of syntax errors and type errors, but not logical errors.
-If a program has a syntax error, it ***WILL NOT*** compile.
+A Compiled program is guaranteed to be free of syntax and semantic, but not logical errors.
+If a program has a syntax or semantic error, it ***WILL NOT*** compile.
 Note that it is still possible to make logic, or other kinds of errors.
 For Example:
 ```Java
 String a = "xyz";